cartologic/fgdb2postgis/README.rst

   * This tool requires to have GDAL/OGR libraries and ArcGIS 10.3 or later installed.
   * ESRI Python packages usually under C:\Python27\ArcGIS10.* might not have pip included make sure to

+    * Install Anaconda/Miniconda
     * Install pip if not already installed
     * Setup ESRI python and GDAL/OGR in windows path environment variable

+  * Activate python environment

+    * activate C:\\Users\\<user>\\AppData\\Local\\ESRI\\conda\\envs\\<esri-py>

 Usage
 -----
 Create a yaml file mapping the file geodatabase's feature datasets, feature classes and tables to postgresql's schemas.
 It is required that the yaml file have the same name with the file geodatabase with the extension .yaml
+If the yaml file does not exist it will be created automatically, splitting the file geodatabase feature datasets to postgresql schemas
+Since we have the yaml file with the entire schema of the file geodatabase we can modified it and run the tool again.

 Example::

     filegdb: sample.gdb
-       yaml: sample.gdb.yaml
+       yaml: sample.gdb.yml

 .. note::
-  The Yaml file should be located in the same folder with the file geodatabase.
+  The yaml file should be located in the same folder and having the same name as the file geodatabase.
-  If run without the yaml file will convert the full database and load it into the public schema.
+  If the yaml file does not exist it will be created by inspecting the file geodatabase and converting the feature datasets into schemas.
   The schema lookup_tables will always be created regardless of the yaml file.

 Yaml file example::